excid3/rails/guides/source/getting_started.md

 Congratulations!
 Your new Rails application is live and in production!

-To see your Rails app in production, enter your server's IP address in your browser.
+To view your new Rails app in action, open your browser and enter your server's IP address.
+You should see your store up and running.

 After this, when you make changes to your app and want to push them to production, you can run the following: